Liortra/OpenMe/README.md

 Hello everyone!

-This is an app i build in Mobile Seuciry.
+This is an app i build in Mobile Security course.

 The purpose of the app is to make to move to the next activity.